 The Red Ribbon Pairs is an ACBL event with national rating held at the Summer NABC.
 It is limited to players with no more than 2500 points who have qualified by placing first or second in regional-rated, two-session championship events where the upper masterpoint limit is no more than 1500 masterpoints.

 Silver Ribbon Pairs

-The Silver Ribbon Pairs is an ACBL event with national rating for players 55 years of age or older held at the Spring NABC.
+The Silver Ribbon Pairs is an ACBL national-rated event for players 55 years of age or older held at the Spring NABC.
 Players earn qualification by placing first or second in a regional-rated, two-session championship Senior event.
 (Blue and Red Ribbon qualifications also may be used to enter this event.)

 Blue Ribbon Pairs

-One of the most prestigious of the annual NABC events, the Blue Ribbon Pairs is contested at the Fall NABC.
+One of the most prestigious annual NABC events, the Blue Ribbon Pairs is contested at the Fall NABC.
 The most common methods of achieving qualification are:

 - Finish high in North American Championship events or first or second in regional-rated championship events that consist of at least two sessions.

 - Be one of the top 100 masterpoints holders.

 - Be a member of current official teams representing ACBL member countries in international competition.

 - Be a winner of one of the district Grand National Teams championships.